hatchet-dev/hatchet-typescript-deep-research/README.md

 **What's the purpose of this repository?**

-This is not meant as a replacement for Deep Research, but as a starting point for building your own research agent in your product.
+This is a starting point for building an agent in your own product -- it is not meant as a replacement for Deep Research.

 **What is Hatchet?**